Maine Coast Heritage Trust

 Overview

-Maine Coast Heritage Trust (MCHT), founded in 1970, is Maine's largest coastal conservation organization with a $100 million endowment that funds approximately one-third of its $10 million annual operating budget.
-The organization has helped conserve over 180,000 acres and 337 islands across Maine, maintaining 161 public preserves free and open to visitors.
+Maine Coast Heritage Trust (MCHT), founded in 1970, is Maine's largest coastal conservation organisation with a $100 million endowment that funds approximately one-third of its annual operating budget.
+The organisation has helped conserve over 180,000 acres and 337 islands across Maine, maintaining 161 public preserves free and open to visitors.
 Under the leadership of President and CEO Kate Stookey (since February 2022), MCHT advances the conservation of lands and waters to ensure ecological wellbeing and foster thriving communities, with a particular focus on climate resilience and coastal access.

 Funding Priorities